ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Windows-Tips-and-Tricks.rst

    static const int Global_data_num;

 In these cases dllimprort/dllexport must be applied explicitly.
 This can be done using generate_export_header as described in the following article: `Create dlls on Windows without declspec() using new CMake export all feature <https://blog.kitware.com/create-dlls-on-windows-without-declspec-using-new-cmake-export-all-feature/>`__.

+Finally, it is important that the header file that exports the symbols be included into at least one of the ``.cpp`` files in the package so that the macros will get expanded and placed into the resulting binary.
+Otherwise the symbols will still not be callable.

 Debug builds